 Read about our current Honors Alumni Board Members below:

 Andy Appleton’s first Iowa State University and Honors Program experiences were through a degree in Agricultural Business.
 Following graduation, Andy worked as a loan officer in Cedar Rapids, Iowa for what is now known as U.S. Bank.
 After four years, Andy returned to Iowa State to obtain a degree in Agricultural Engineering, also conferred with Honors.
-After rising to the role of Chief Engineer for a small company in northeast Iowa, Andy transferred to his current employer, John Deere.
-He serves in a design capacity working on large tractors as Senior Staff Engineer.
+After rising to the role of Chief Engineer for a small company in northeast Iowa, Andy transferred to John Deere.
+He served in a design capacity working on large tractors as Senior Staff Engineer.
 A majority of his time is spent in the domain of systems engineering.
 Along the career path, Andy secured an advanced degree in Mechanical Engineering through Iowa State’s distance education program.
-His spare time is devoted to family and involvement in the family farm which recently achieved Heritage Farm status.
-Andy’s most memorable moment with ISU Honors is taking his daughter to the FHP orientation in the Jischke Honors Building where she can now be seen on occasion.
+After retirement from Deere, Andy’s time is devoted to family and involvement in the family farm which recently achieved Heritage Farm status.
+He has also returned to the field of engineering on a contract basis.
+Andy’s most memorable moments with ISU Honors include taking his daughter and his son to the FHP orientation in the Jischke Honors Building.

 Brent Carlson is the Senior Vice President, Technology at SOA Software, Inc. and a recognized leader in enterprise application and service oriented architecture.
 Most recently, Mr. Carlson was the CTO and founder of LogicLibrary, Inc. where Mr. Carlson drove the development and delivery of LogicLibrary's products.
 Recently named to InfoWorld's prestigious ranking of the Top 25 CTOs in business today, Brent is a 17-year veteran of IBM, where he served as lead architect for the WebSphere Business Components project and held numerous leadership roles on the "IBM SanFrancisco Project."
 He is the co-author of two books: SanFrancisco Design Patterns: Blueprints for Business Software; and Framework Process Patterns: Lessons Learned Developing Application Frameworks.
 Brent is a frequent presenter at industry conferences.
 Mr. Carlson holds 19 hardware and software patents and earned a bachelor's degree in computer engineering from Iowa State University.
 At SOA Software, Mr. Carlson focuses on the strategic direction and development of planning and development governance.